Please ensure Javascript is enabled for purposes of website accessibility

 • Donate: Things in good condition that someone else can use.
 Local charities, shelters, and thrift stores in Orange County accept furniture, clothing, and household goods.
 Check out our donation guidelines for details on what you can give away.

 • Recycle: Paper, cardboard, glass, metal, and certain plastics belong in recycling, not the landfill.
-Electronics and appliances often require special e-waste recycling.
+Electronics and appliances often require special e-waste recycling at approved drop-off locations.

 • Toss: Broken, expired, or heavily damaged items that cannot be donated or recycled.